Coronavirus and Meetings

 to see Northstar Meetings Group’s comprehensive and continuing coverage of how coronavirus is affecting meetings.

-A new survey from market-research consultancy Longwoods International found that 65 percent of Americans do not have a Real ID-compliant driver's license or are unsure if they do.
+The U.S. Travel Association is asking the Department of Homeland Security to delay the enforcement of the Real ID Act.
+The legislation, which currently is set to take effect on Oct.
+1, 2021, will require all travelers to present a Real ID-compliant driver's license or photo ID card, or another form of federally acceptable identification (such as a valid passport or military ID) to board domestic commercial flights.
 In order to get a Real ID, travelers would need to visit their local DMV with the required documentation (proof of identity, proof of social security, proof of residency and proof of name change, if applicable).